akamai-compute-marketplace/nomad-client-occ/README.md

-# HashiCorp Nomad One-Click CLUSTER
+# HashiCorp Nomad Client One-Click CLUSTER

 HashiCorp Nomad is a simple and flexible container orchestration platform for managing workloads at scale.
 The Akamai Connected Cloud One-Click Nomad Clients will deploy _3, 5 or 7_ Nomad Clients to an **Existing** Nomad One-Click Cluster.